cchitsiang/awesome-stars/README.md

 ## Others

+- [sergiomarotco/Network-segmentation-cheat-sheet](https://github.com/sergiomarotco/Network-segmentation-cheat-sheet) - Best practices for segmentation of the corporate network of any company
 - [ashishps1/awesome-system-design-resources](https://github.com/ashishps1/awesome-system-design-resources) - This repository contains System Design resources which are useful while preparing for interviews and learning Distributed Systems
 - [InterviewReady/system-design-resources](https://github.com/InterviewReady/system-design-resources) - These are the best resources for System Design on the Internet
 - [ByteByteGoHq/system-design-101](https://github.com/ByteByteGoHq/system-design-101) - Explain complex systems using visuals and simple terms.
 Help you prepare for system design interviews.